Samples: An accurate picture of my church's involvement in global evangelism

 Free-will offerings:

 In addition to the Faith Promise giving program of the church, specified free-will offerings are taken for missions during special denominational monthly emphases times.
 While the Faith Promise funds go to support the overall world evangelism program of the denomination and their distribution is governed by need as determined by the denomination's headquarters, these freewill offerings are collected for and distributed in support of a specific need.
 These include such things as World Radio Broadcast, the broadcasting of the gospel of Jesus Christ into world areas where missionaries are not allowed.
-Additional, special freewill offerings may be taken if an unforeseen significant need arises, such as was the case with the tsunami tragedy.
+Additionally, special freewill offerings may be taken if an unforeseen significant need arises, such as in the case of a tsunami tragedy.
 We anticipate over $4,500 in free-will offerings this church year.

 Individual effort: